This explainer was last updated on April 2, 2021.

 In the summer of 2001, the National Commission on Federal Election Reform issued its report, To Ensure Pride and Confidence in American Elections.
 Seven years later, the U.S. Supreme Court decided in Crawford v.
 Marion County Board of Elections that strict photo voter ID laws were constitutional.
 Justice John Paul Stevens wrote that “public confidence in the integrity of the electoral process has independent significance because it encourages citizen participation in the democratic process.”
-And in 2017, President Trump signed an executive order establishing the Presidential Advisory Commission on Election Integrity.
-The group was charged with studying “laws, rules, policies, activities, strategies, and practices that enhance the American people’s confidence in the integrity of the voting process” and factors that undermine voter confidence.
+Against the aftermath of the 2020 elections, many state legislatures considered a variety of restrictive election laws, including in Georgia.
+In the remarks he made after signing SB 202, Governor Brian Kemp stated, "There’s no doubt there were many alarming issues with how the election was handled, and those problems understandably led to a crisis of confidence in the ballot box here in Georgia."

 Viewing voter confidence as a measure of the quality of American elections and assuming that voter confidence is linked to the willingness of Americans to vote are intuitively appealing.
 However, research indicates only a weak causal connection between voter confidence and voter turnout, and it does not show clear causal links between certain high-profile election administration practices, such as voter ID laws, and voter confidence.